 Important FLHSMV COVID-19 Updates

-In response to COVID-19, the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) is actively monitoring information from Centers for Disease Control and is working closely with the Florida Department of Health and other state partners.
-We are committed to keeping our customers, team members, and partners informed, equipped, and safe.
+The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) is committed to keeping our customers, team members, and partners informed, equipped, and safe.

 - FLHSMV Offices Reopening for Limited In-Office Services